Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 Real Interest Rate = Nominal Yield − Expected Inflation

 The U.S. Treasury publishes a direct market signal for this: the 10-year TIPS (Treasury Inflation-Protected Securities) yield.
 TIPS bonds adjust their principal with inflation, meaning the TIPS yield strips out inflation expectations entirely.
-It is the cleanest real-rate signal available to investors, and is published daily by the St. Louis Federal Reserve’s FRED database.
+It is the cleanest real-rate signal available to investors, published daily by the St. Louis Federal Reserve’s FRED database.

 Gold yields nothing.
 No coupon, no dividend, no guaranteed return.
 Its entire value proposition rests on what it protects against: inflation, currency debasement, and financial system instability.